volkrum123/MLG382-Project1/README.md

-🎓# BrightPath Academy - Student Performance Prediction System 📌 Problem Statement
+# 🎓 BrightPath Academy - Student Performance Prediction System

+### 📌 Problem Statement:
 BrightPath Academy collects extensive data on students' academic and extracurricular activities.
 However, the institution lacks a standardized platform to extract meaningful insights from this data.
 Key challenges include:

 Inability to identify at-risk students in a timely manner.